 Anyone who might benefit from the sale of the home is considered an interested party, and their contribution to the buyer is limited.

-Mortgage rule makers such as Fannie Mae, Freddie Mac, and HUD aim to keep the housing market fair and keep values and prices sustainable.
+Mortgage rule makers such as Fannie Mae, Freddie Mac, and HUD aim to keep the housing market fair by keeping values and prices sustainable.

 He then illegally pays the appraiser to establish a value of $275,000 for the home.